djalbat/yapp/README.md

 Yet Another Pretty Printer.

 *Please note that Yapp is currently in beta, as the grammars are still under development.
-There is also a short wait for the package name to become available.
+There is also a short wait for the package name to become available, so any mention of installing via `npm` below should be ignored.
 If you are interested in contributing to Yapp, in particular contributing to its grammars, see the contribution section below.*

 Yapp is a fully fledged pretty printer that can also double as an editor.
 It has advanced functionality to not only tokenise and parse content, but also to post-process it.
 This results in a degree of refinement that rivals commercial editors.
 Here are three short examples.
 Some JavaScript...